-The newly adoption Seattle Public Schools K-5 science curriculum is Amplify Science.
+The adopted Seattle Public Schools K-5 science curriculum is Amplify Science.
 It is the product of a collaboration between the University of California, Berkeley’s Lawrence Hall of Science and the instructional technologists at Amplify, with funding from the Bill & Melinda Gates Foundation, the Carnegie Corporation of New York, the Institute of Education Sciences, and the National Science Foundation.

-Since their release in 2013, the Next Generation Science Standards (Next Generation Science Standards) have raised the bar for science education.
+Since their release in 2013, the Next Generation Science Standards (NGSSNext Generation Science Standards More) have raised the bar for science education.
 Moving the focus of instruction away from memorization and toward active engagement and critical thinking, the standards aim to teach students to think like scientists and engineers and grapple with core scientific principles, in addition to supporting deep learning of concepts that cut across science domains.
 Amplify Science has been designed from the ground up to meet the Next Generation Science Standards and respond to the instructional shifts called for by the National Research Council’s Framework for K-12 science education (2012).

 Amplify Science Instructional Model